carol975/carol975.github.io/_posts/2024-01-01-into-the-everglades.markdown

 I took the courage and squeezed one periphyton with my bare hand, it was so soggy.
 But hey, those airboat riders didn’t get to touch it!

 As we walked further into the river the water turned clearer.
 The periphytons disappeared, short shrubs were gradually replaced by a forest of tall Cypress trees.
-These cypress trees grow in water and have their roots deeply integrated with the limestone bedrocks.
+These Cypress trees grow in water and have their roots deeply integrated with the limestone bedrocks.
 I put my hand on the trunk of one of the trees, feeling its rough surface.
 Definitely something I wouldn't get to touch if I was on an airboat ride.
 The boat wouldn't be able to navigate through the trees and the noise from the boat would probably disrupt the peace in this secretive world.

 Yes, peace.